yahavb/s3-sturdy-waddle/README.md

 Request:
 Enable authenticated users to download S3 objects similar to SFTP methods.

+We will review four options and discuss tradeoffs

 ## Methods:
 ### 1 - Authenticated AWS users with appropriate roles can download objects from the S3 console, AWS CLI, AWS SDK.

-AWS CLI is probably the closest to sftp (aws s3 ls s3://t2demo/ and aws s3 cp s3://t2demo/bit.ly_3zdRwgd.png .)
+AWS CLI is probably the closest to sftp e.g., `aws s3 ls s3://t2demo/` and `aws s3 cp s3://t2demo/bit.ly_3zdRwgd.png`

 ##### Pros - Bucket uses default hardened configuration
 ##### Cons - Need to grant proper role and attach it to every user